Norman and medieval London: Medical practitioners

 Hospitals in this period were run by monastic establishments, and were more focussed on being a place of hospitality than strictly of medicine.
 St. Thomas' Hospital was founded in 1106, and St. Bartholomew's Hospital was founded in 1123, both run by Augustinian canons.
 A leper hospital was established at St. Giles in the Fields c.1117.
 From 1163, the clergy were forbidden from practices which might draw blood, such as surgery, and so operations such as tooth-pulling, blood-letting, and amputations became the sphere of barbers instead.
 In 1247, the priory of St. Mary Bethlehem was founded on the site of the modern-day Liverpool Street station.
 From 1403 it began to specialise in treating mental illness, becoming the notorious insane asylum, Bedlam, but London's first mental hospital was at All Hallows Barking, established in 1370 for those suffering "the phrenzie".
 In 1448, a hospital specialising in treatment for leprosy was opened on the site of the modern-day St. James' Palace.

-Wealthy Londoners could hire private physicians, who had university training and diagnosed problems according to the four humours theory of medicine.

 Crime and law enforcement

 At the beginning of the period, the king's law courts followed him as he travelled the country.
 But from 1225, it was decided that they should remain permanently in Westminster, where the High Court of Justice is still based to this day.
 Although there was no police force in this period, some Londoners served as serjeants guarding the city gates, and night watchmen patrolling the streets after dark.
 From at least 1282, the church at St. Martin's le Grand rang a curfew bell, upon which all the gates in the city walls and all pubs closed.

 If a person was on the run from the law, one avenue open to them was to claim sanctuary in a church.
 For 40 days, they were allowed to stay within the church without being arrested or forced out.
 The coroner would be summoned, and the fugitive would turn over all their possessions to the state and swear to abjure the realm in return for their personal safety.
 Church officials would bring them food during their sanctuary period, and city officials would often post watchmen to make sure they didn't sneak out.
 The church most famous for providing sanctuary was that of St. Martin-le-Grand.

-It was during this period that the Inns of Court were formed, to which all British barristers must belong.
+It was during this period that the Inns of Court were formed, to which all English and Welsh barristers must belong.
 Lincoln's Inn was let out to legal apprentices by the landowner, Thomas of Lincoln, from 1331, and lawyers were occupying what is now Middle Temple and Inner Temple from 1337, and Gray's Inn from some point in the 15th century.
 There were also other legal inns which no longer exist today, such as Serjeant's Inn, Clifford's Inn, Clement's Inn, Barnard's Inn and Furnival's Inn.